Regionalbibliothek Weiden

 19. June 2023

-A very well-stocked library in a historic building.
-The reading café overlooks the garden and features an extensive magazine rack and (homemade) cakes and pastries.
-Centrally located, therefore limited parking nearby. - After a temporary closure due to a change of ownership, the reading café reopened on May 1, 2023.
+Very well-organized library in a historic building.
+Reading café with a view of the garden, a wide selection of magazines, and (homemade) cakes and pastries.
+Centrally located, so there are few parking options nearby. - After a temporary closure of the café due to a change of tenants, it has been reopened since May 1, 2023.

 RF